National Religious Leadership Roundtable

 Press Release October 20, 2008

 On Monday, Oct.
-20, dozens of multi-faith leaders of the National Religious Leadership Roundtable, convened by the National Gay and Lesbian Task Force, gathered on the steps of San Francisco City Hall, where they sent a strong and unified call of support for the freedom to marry.
+20, dozens of multi-faith leaders of the National Religious Leadership Roundtable, convened by the National LGBTQ Task Force, gathered on the steps of San Francisco City Hall, where they sent a strong and unified call of support for the freedom to marry.
 They were joined by local faith leaders to amplify the message of treating all California citizens equally under the law.